buy-to-let investor

 Licensing: As mentioned above, some HMOs and all large HMOs need a licence, which can be obtained from the local council.
 Landlords with HMOs must find out whether they fall under selective or additional licensing rules, as failure to comply will lead to penalties.

-Management: While an upside of owning an HMO can mean less void periods of a whole property, having separate contracts for each tenant can be more time consuming than having one contract per property, as tenancies may start and end at different times meaning more time spent seeking occupiers.
+Management: While an upside of owning an HMO can mean less void periods of a whole property, having separate contracts for each tenant can be more time-consuming than having one contract per property, as tenancies may start and end at different times meaning more time spent seeking occupiers.
 Some landlords will enlist management companies to deal with this side of things for them, and some HMO opportunities are offered as a fully managed/hands-off investment.
 It is up to the investor to decide what would suit them best.

 Bedroom sizes: Properties must have minimum bedroom sizes (for those that where licensed on or after 1 October 2018, or anyone renewing a licence since then).
 Bedrooms in an HMO must be at least 6.51 square metres for an adult, 10.22 square metres for two adults, and 4.64 square metres for children under 10.
 Councils have the right to impose higher minimum room sizes if they see fit.